mietek/research/src/mi/MartinLof2006.lagda.md

 the standard mathematical curriculum in the form of Zorn’s lemma.[^7]

 The intuitionists, on the other hand, rejected the axiom of choice from the very beginning.
-Baire, Borel and Lebesgue were all critical of it in their contributions to the correspondence, which was published under the title *[Cinq lettres sur la théorie des ensembles]{lang=fr}* in 1905.[^8] Brouwer’s thesis from 1907 contains a section on the well-ordering principle in which it is treated in a dismissive fashion (“of course there is no motivation for this at all”) and in which, following
+Baire, Borel, and Lebesgue were all critical of it in their contributions to the correspondence, which was published under the title *[Cinq lettres sur la théorie des ensembles]{lang=fr}* in 1905.[^8] Brouwer’s thesis from 1907 contains a section on the well-ordering principle in which it is treated in a dismissive fashion (“of course there is no motivation for this at all”) and in which, following